Immoskyl/Librairy-checkout/drivers/mysql-connector-java-5.1.40/docs/README.txt

    dbname.tablename.colname FROM dbname.tablename...) in your
    SQL.
-Opening a connection without specifying the database to use is generally only useful when building tools that work with multiple databases, such as GUI database managers.
+Opening a connection without specifying the database to use is generally only useful when building tools that work with multiple databases, such as gui database managers.
    Note

    Always use the Connection.setCatalog() method to specify the